 Step 2.
 Click on + New form to start a new form

 Step 3.
-Select between a Pop Up (appears over your website content when visitors land on your website), an Inline form (appears inside a blog post, page, or article) or a Full Page form.
+Select between a Popup (appears over your website content when visitors land on your website), an Inline form (appears inside a blog post, page, or article), a Full page form (no embed codes, no website needed) or a Link in bio form (your go-to link in bio solution).

 Step 4.
 Hover over the form template you want to start working with, then click on Customize it to start making it your own.

-2. You will need this information to automate workflows in the future.
+2. You will need this information to automate workflows—available on the Email and Everything plans.
 (Learn more about how this works for sending automated emails here.)

 3. You can later pull reports and insights on this segment's behavior to determine the success of your opt-in form.